bluzDK/bluz-docs/docs/tutorials/states.md

 RGB LED Color   | Flashes   |   State
 ---             | ---       | ---
-Green           | Slow      | Advertising and waiting for connection Green           | Quick     | Bluetooth LE is connected, attempting to connect to Particle Cloud Blue            | Slow      | Bluetooth is off and not advertising Magenta         | Steady    | Bluz is receiving an Over the Air update Magenta         | Slow      | Bluz is in Safe Mode, meaning no user app is loaded and running Cyan            | Slow      | Bluetooth is connected and bluz is connected to the Particle Cloud White           | Slow      | Bluz is operating in local communications mode, and while connected to a gateway, it is not connected to the cloud
+Green           | Slow      | Advertising and waiting for connection Green           | Fast      | Bluetooth LE is connected, attempting to connect to Particle Cloud Blue            | Slow      | Bluetooth is off and not advertising Magenta         | Steady    | Bluz is receiving an Over the Air update Yellow          | Slow/Fast | Bluz is in Safe Mode, meaning no user app is loaded and running.
+When slow, it is advertising or connected, when fast it is connecting
+Cyan            | Slow      | Bluetooth is connected and bluz is connected to the Particle Cloud White           | Slow      | Bluz is operating in local communications mode, and while connected to a gateway, it is not connected to the cloud
 Yellow          | Solid     | Bluz is in bootloader setup mode